sjbennett123/polarlarp/content/rules/_index.md

 You must buy spell slots in a proportial pyramid fashion.
 If you wish to buy a spell slot of a particular level, then you must have two spell slows of the level below.

-In other words, you must havea minimum of one spell slow difference bteween any adjoining levels and a maximmun of two spell slots difference.
-If you wish to buy your first 2nd level spell slot, you must have at least 1st level spell slots already, but yyuou many not have threse.
+In other words, you must have a minimum of one spell slow difference between any adjoining levels and a maximum of two spell slots difference.
+If you wish to buy your first 2nd level spell slot, you must have at least 1st level spell slots already, but you many not have these.

 Once you have purhsased four spell slots of any particular level, then you need not buy any additional spell slots of that level to complete the pyramid.
 Imagine now the pyramid being an obelisk with broad suppord and a pointed top( like the washington monument)